 How To Speed Up Metabolism After 50: Calorie Deficit

 The other way you can increase your metabolic rate is by maintaining a calorie deficit.
 You will not reset your metabolism if you go past your calorie intake.
 Your body will keep burning calories that you keep gaining back.

-Try to limit your calorie intake by limiting how often you snack.
-You might snack severally and end up exceeding your limit.
+Try to be aware of your calorie intake by examining how often you snack.
+You might snack several times per day and end up exceeding your overall calorie needs.
 Similarly, you can attain a caloric deficit by paying attention to the ingredients you use to prepare your meals.

 Try to keep away from foods with added sugars, high-fat content, and trans and saturated fats (3).
 Instead, go for whole grains, vegetables, lean proteins, fruits, and healthy fats.
 They contain fewer calories, meaning you do not have to work extra to lose weight.